asc33nzio/asc33nzio/README.md

 <br />

-**Bringing a background in business administration and software engineering, I bridge the gap between strategy and tech through hands‑on engineering that drives impact.**
+**Bringing a background in business administration and software engineering, I bridge the gap between strategy and tech through hands‑on engineering that drives measurable impact.**

 From prototype to production, I take full **end-to-end ownership**—architecture, code quality, deployment, monitoring, and real‑time support.